sassoftware/restaf-server/packages/appjs/README.md

 This is only needed if you are using authorization_code flow.
 In your web app you can call this end point to keep your current session alive.

-If the KEEPALIVE environment variable is set, restaf-server will set the keepAlive key in the LOGONPAYLOAD object to the url to call for keeping your session alive.
+If the KEEPALIVE environment variable is set, viya-api-server-nodejs will set the keepAlive key in the LOGONPAYLOAD object to the url to call for keeping your session alive.
 You can call it anytime in your app.

 If you are a restaf user you can use the keepViyaAlive method of restaf store to let restaf manage the keepalive process.
 Below is a sample code